If you have an itchy dog, it doesn’t take long before someone tells you it’s due to the food. Usually that someone also offers an alternative.

 Every Springtime my little Loki starts to show the signs of his allergies.
 From then until after Christmas I have to work hard to keep him comfortable.

 He’s not alone; every day we see dogs like Loki.
 We call this condition atopic dermatitis or atopy.

-Allergies look so different in animals that most of the time their owners aren’t aware what the problem is.
+Allergies look so different in dogs that most of the time their owners aren’t aware what the problem is.

 Reactions to food are a major concern to many pet owners.
 Here’s what we know about food allergies, which foods cause most of the problems, and what you can do about it.
 Continue reading “Food Allergies In Dogs And Cats”